Bashirul Haq

-Bashirul Haq (24 June 1942 – 4 April 2020) was a Bangladeshi architect, town planner and educator.
-He is regarded as one of the most influential architects in South Asia.
+Bashirul Haq (24 June 1942 – 4 April 2020) was a Bangladeshi architect, town planner and visiting professor of MIT.
+He was regarded as one of the most influential architects in South Asia in terms of environmentally and socially responsive design.

 Early life

 Haq was born in Brahmanbaria (now a district of Bangladesh).
-His father was a Deputy Collector from the Sylhet district and for that reason, Haq spent the majority of his childhood there.
+His father was a deputy collector from the Sylhet district and for that reason, Haq spent the majority of his childhood there.
 He completed his Bachelor of Architecture from the National College of Arts, in Lahore, Pakistan in 1964.
-He received John Heinrich Tuition, Scholarship and Teaching Assistantship at University of New Mexico, United States in 1971 and completed his masters in architecture from the university in 1975.
+He received John Heinrich Tuition, Scholarship and Teaching Assistantship at University of New Mexico, United States in 1971 and completed his master's in architecture from the university in 1975.

 Career

 After completing his master's degree, Haq started working for the firm Kallmann McKinnell.
 He was interested in returning to his homeland.
-However, another Bangladeshi-American engineer FR Khan discouraged him from returning to Bangladesh citing a newly independent war devastated nation.
+However, another Bangladeshi-American engineer, Fazlur Rahman Khan, discouraged him from returning to Bangladesh citing a newly independent war devastated nation.
 Khan, who was then the partner of SOM instead interviewed and advised Haq to join there.
-Khan suggested he visit Europe and return to the USA.
+Khan suggested he visit Europe and return to the United States.
 But Haq flew to Bangladesh from Europe and started practicing architecture.
 He established Bashirul Haq & Associates in 1977.
-After several years of not visiting the United States, in 1989, he visited Massachusetts Institute of Technology as an invited design critic.
+After several years of not visiting the United States, in 1989, he visited Massachusetts Institute of Technology as an invited visiting professor of design.

-In his 46.2 years of professional career, Haq has designed more than 300 buildings.
+In his 46 years of professional career, Haq has designed more than 300 buildings.
 According to Haq, the works of Alvar Aalto and Aldo Rossi inspired him most.